dotnet/linker/andrew-arcade-notes.md

 Here is the moment where things might start to fail, since I am not adding extra files, but changing existing ones ... wish me luck!

+## Step 6: Must have a root project/solution file for the repo to build.

+This is unclear what I am supposed to do.
+I heard that we need SDK style project, but that is not told in the documents.
+We also have an existing solution file in the root directory.
+Not knowing what to do, I get myself unstuck with just renaming the existing solution (so that it won't screw up things) and copied in the HelloWorld from arcade-minimal-ci, the idea is to slowly port the full build over.